Danfro/ActivityTracker/README.md

 You can easily contribute to the localization of this project (i.e. the translation into your language) by visiting (and signing up with) the Hosted Weblate service as linked above and start translating by using the webinterface.
 To add a new language, log into weblate, goto tools --> start new translation.

  ## Thanks
-  - Michele for the logo and his contributions,
+  - Michele for the logo and contributions,
+  - Ernesst for all contributions,
   - Joan CiberSheep for the icons,
   - Anne for the French translation: https://github.com/cwayne18/ActivityTracker/pull/14,
   - Wagafo for the Catalan translation,